scelmendorf/test_repository/README.md

 # test_repository
-a test repository for playing with githu
+a test repository for playing with github